-sea, and, like Macon, it stands on the boundary of the tertiary and granitic region.
-Dr. J. R. Cotting, who had been employed by the state to make a geological survey of part of Georgia, showed me in the State House some fossils collected by him, and he accompanied me in an excursion into the neighborhood of the It is well worthy of remark, that here, as every where in Georgia and Alabama, there are loose blocks of granite and gneiss strewed over the granitic area; but no fragments of them are ever seen to cross the boundary into the area composed of the tertiary strata, where small pebbles only are seen washed out of Farther to the north, in Massachusetts, for example, and the island of Martha's Vineyard, we see enormous erratics of granite, twenty-five and thirty feet in diameter, which must have come from the north, probably from the mountains of New Hampshire, resting on the tertiary clays and rocks; and in Long Island (New York), a variety of transported blocks repose upon, or are interstratified with very modern deposits.
-In the southern states the same causes have not been in action, and if we suppose icebergs to have been the transporting power in the north, it seems natural that their action should not have extended to the southern states, so as to carry fragments of crystalline rocks out of the granitic region.
-Yet it is striking around Milledgeville, to see so many large detached and rounded boulders of granite lying on the surface of the soil, and all strictly confined within the limits of the granitic region.
+was high compared to that asked in the North.
+The site of Milledgeville is 577 feet above the level of the sea, and, like Macon, it stands on the boundary of the tertiary and granitic region.
+Dr. J. R. Cotting, who had been employed by the State to make a geological survey of part of Georgia, showed me in the State House some fossils collected by him, and he accompanied me in an excursion into the neighbourhood of the capital.
+It is well worthy of remark, that here, as everywhere in Georgia and Alabama, there are loose blocks of granite and gneiss strewed over the granitic area; but no fragments of them are ever seen to cross the boundary into the area composed of the tertiary strata, where small pebbles only are seen washed out of the sands.
+Farther to the north, in Massachusetts, for example, and the island of Martha's Vineyard, we see enormous erratics of granite, twenty-five and thirty feet in diameter, which must have come from the north, probably from the mountains of New Hampshire, resting on the tertiary clays and rocks; and in Long Island (New York), a variety of transported blocks repose upon, or are interstratified with, very modern deposits.
+In the Southern States the same causes have not been in action, and if we suppose icebergs to have been the transporting power in the north, it seems natural that their action should not have extended to the Southern States, so as to carry fragments of crystalline rocks out of the granitic region.
+Yet it is striking, around Milledgeville, to see so many large detached and rounded boulders of granite lying on the surface of the soil, and all strictly confined within the limits of the granitic region.
 One of these, on the slope of a hill three miles from the town, resting on gneiss, measured twelve feet in its longest diameter, and was four feet high.
 I presume that these boulders are nearly in situ; they may have constituted "tors" of granite, like those in Cornwall, fragments of masses, once more extensive, left by denudation at a period when the country was rising out of the sea, and fragments may have been occasionally thrown down by the waves, and swept to a small distance from their original sites.
 The latitude of Milledgeville is 32° 20' north, or considerably to the south of the most southern limits to which the northern drift with its erratics has hitherto been traced in the United States.

 ^{} Travels in N. America, vol. i. p.
-259, chap. xii.
+259. chap. xii.

 Another most singular phenomenon in the environs of Milledgeville is the depth to which the gneiss and mica schist have decomposed in situ.
-Some very instructive sections of the disintegrated rocks have been laid open in the precipices of recently Were it not that the original intersecting veins of white quartz remain unaltered to show that the layers of sand, clay, and loam are mere laminæ of gneiss and mica schist, resolved into their elements, a geologist would suppose that they were ordinary alternations of sandy and clayey beds with occasional cross stratification, the whole just in the state in which they were first deposited.
-Now and then, as if to confirm the deception, a large crystal of felspar, eight or ten inches long, is seen to retain its angles, although converted into kaolin. lar crystals, almost as perfect, may be seen washed into the tertiary strata south of the granitic region, where white porcelain clays, quartzose gravel, sand, and micaceous loam are found, evidently derived from the waste of decomposed crystalline rocks.
-I am not surprised, therefore, that some geologists should have confounded the ancient gneiss of this district, thus decomposed in situ, with the tertiary deposits.
-Their close resemblance confirms me in the opinion, that the arrangement of the gneiss and mica schist in beds with subordinate layers, both horizontal and oblique, was originally determined, in most cases at least, by aqueous deposition, although often modified by subsequent crystalline action.
+Some very instructive sections of the disintegrated rocks have been laid open in the precipices of recently formed ravines.
+Were it not that the original intersecting veins of white quartz remain unaltered to show that the layers of sand, clay, and loam are mere laminæ of gneiss and mica schist, resolved into their elements, a geologist would suppose that they were ordinary alternations of sandy and clayey beds with occasional cross stratification, the whole just in the state in which they were first deposited.
+Now and then, as if to confirm the deception, a large crystal of felspar, ville, to lders of strictly n.
+One et in its those in tensive, try was swept he latilerably o been virons ss and ry ine been vines.